 Peter Rutherford, MD - Chief Executive Officer, Confluence Health

-Paul Sherman, MD - Chief Operating Officer and Medical Director of Care Delivery, Washington Permanente Medical Group
+Paul Sherman, MD - Chief Operating Officer and Medical Director of Care Delivery, Kaiser Permanente Washington

 Paul Sherman, MD, leads the care delivery system for Kaiser Permanente of Washington and is responsible for the care of all KP Washington patients.
 He began clinical practice at Group Health in 1992, and his previous roles include associate medical director of Strategy Deployment, medical director of Consultative Specialty Services, Seattle district medical director, and chief of Pediatrics.